| |

 spare minute, I find myself playing your piece of art.
 I think

-about it through my day and it makes me quite happy.
+about it through my day and it makes me quite happy."
 Fred

 Coates, Oregon Bluegrass Association |